 - Your property hasn't been built or had major work done on it by us in the last seven years

 - You don't own or have an interest in another property and you haven't signed a contract to buy another property

-- You have been the tenant of the property you want to buy for at least seven consecutive years
+- You have been the renter of the property you want to buy for at least seven consecutive years

 - The property isn't located in an area or of a type that:

 - Is subject to high demand for public rental accommodation

 - Isn't needed for future purposes like redevelopment, transit city or urban growth centres.

 Every property has a title.
 It tells you who owns a piece of land.
 It also lists any special conditions that affect that land.

 Sometimes the land in the title has more than one house, unit or flat built on it.
 If that is the case we may not be able sell you the property if it doesn't have a separate title.